 View Related Products by Product Action

-Keywords: Etomidate, supplier, GABA, mimetic, modulatory, agent, GABAA, Receptors, GABAA, Receptors, GABAA, Receptors, Tocris Bioscience
+Keywords: Etomidate, Etomidate supplier, GABA, mimetic, modulatory, agent, GABAA, Receptors, 1471, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for Etomidate include:

-Rodgers et al (2015) Etomidate Impairs Long-Term Potentiation In Vitro by Targeting α5-Subunit Containing GABAA Receptors on Nonpyramidal Cells.
+Rodgers et al (2015) EtoM.
+Impairs Long-Term Potentiation In Vitro by Targeting α5-Subunit Containing GABAA Receptors on Nonpyramidal Cells.
 Proc Natl Acad Sci U S A 35 9707 PMID: 26134653

 Do you know of a great paper that uses Etomidate from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Etomidate